 Because an IVA is designed for individual debts, it’s not possible to get a joint IVA.

 The main aim of an interlocking IVA is to consolidate two monthly payments into one.
-This can make it easier to manage household finances but it doesn’t mean that either person becomes responsible for the other’s debt and you will remain responsible for your debt only.
+This can make it easier to manage household finances, but it doesn’t mean that either person will become responsible for the other person’s debt as you will still remain responsible for your debt only.

-Furthermore, an interlocking IVA must be approved by creditors on both sides and there is a risk that one person could interfere with the success of the other person’s arrangement.
-Because they are still separate IVAs, they must also be applied for by each person individually before asking your IP to link them.
+Because they are still separate IVAs, they must be applied for by each person individually before asking your IP to link them.

 Do you have to be a couple to get an interlocking IVA?